 In a report to the California State Assembly by the California Medical Association and the State Department of Public Health in January 1967, the risk of fatal aplastic anemia was estimated at 1:24,200 to 1:40,500 based on two dosage levels.

 There have been reports of aplastic anemia attributed to chloramphenicol which later terminated in leukemia.

 Nausea, vomiting, glossitis and stomatitis, diarrhea and enterocolitis may occur in low incidence.

-Fever, macular and vesicular rashes, angioedema, urticaria and anaphylaxis may occur.
-Herxheimer reactions have occurred during therapy for typhoid fever.
+Fever, macular and vesicular rashes, angioedema, urticaria, and anaphylaxis may occur.
+Herxheimer’s reactions have occurred during therapy for typhoid fever.

-Toxic reactions including fatalities have occurred in the premature and newborn; the signs and symptoms associated with these reactions have been referred to as the gray syndrome.
-One case of gray syndrome has been reported in an infant born to a mother having received chloramphenicol during labor.
-One case has been reported in a 3-month old infant.
+Toxic reactions including fatalities have occurred in the premature and neonate; the signs and symptoms associated with these reactions have been referred to as the “gray syndrome.”
+One case of gray syndrome has been reported in a neonate born to a mother having received chloramphenicol during labor.
+One case has been reported in a 3-month-old infant.
 The following summarizes the clinical and laboratory studies that have been made on these patients:

 a) In most cases therapy with chloramphenicol had been instituted within the first 48 hours of life.

 b) Symptoms first appeared after 3 to 4 days of continued treatment with high doses of chloramphenicol.